Israel's Babylon in four-year Internet deal with Yahoo

-TEL AVIV Israeli translation software provider Babylon has signed a four-year cooperation agreement with Yahoo Inc in the Internet sector, including on mobile devices.
+TEL AVIV Israeli translation software provider Babylon (BBYL.TA) has signed a four-year cooperation agreement with Yahoo Inc (YHOO.O) in the Internet sector, including on mobile devices.

 According to the agreement, which can be extended beyond four years, the two companies will share in revenue from Internet advertising, Babylon said in a statement on Tuesday.